 "The Journeys of Cary Grant: An Audiovisual Celebration" is a partnership between the Cary Comes Home Festival and The Video Essay Podcast.
 On November 20, 2020, seven essayists joined Festival Director Charlotte Crofts and Will DiGravio, host of The Video Essay Podcast, for a live conversation as part of the Cary Comes Home Festival: Ian Magor, Anna Marin, Kendahl Cruver, Cormac Donnelly, Roberto Carlos Ortiz, Ian Garwood, and Philip Brubaker.

 Included in the video above is the complete Q&A and all of the videos we had received before November 20, including an additional video by Francesca Sanna.
-You can also watch the submissions via our showcase
+You can also watch the submissions via our showcase.

 In July 2020, we put out a call for video essays related to the theme of "journeys", not only in terms of geography, place, space and physical travels (both real life and on film), but also in terms of psychological journeys: voyages of identity, self-discovery and self-invention.
 The official call for videos read, "We are open to all kinds of journeys, including fan journeys, star pilgrimage, set-jetting, movie location tours and rephotography and all forms of audio-visual criticism, including video essays, fanvids, and any kind of video that reappropriates footage of Cary Grant."